AccioWorkAI/cocreate-pitch-2026/application-form.latest.md

 - Type: checkbox
 - Required: no
 - Checkbox label:
-  - I agree to receive annoucement, promotions and news from CoCreate via email and phone/SMS.
+  - I agree to receive announcement, promotions and news from CoCreate via email and phone/SMS.

 ### Partner marketing consent